sopra-fs24-group-01/sopra-fs24-plantparent-server/README.md

 To get started with **PlantParent-Server**, follow these steps to set up the project locally.

 #### Prerequisites

+Make sure you have installed:

+- Your IDE, preferably IntelliJ
 - Java JDK 17
 - Gradle 7.6

+As well have:

-- Access to Google Cloud for image storage and data persistence, as well as deployment
+- Access to the [GitHub project](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server) for the CI/CD
+  Pipeline.
+- Access to the GCP project `sopra-fs24-group-01-server`
-- MailJet API credentials for sending notifications
+- MailJet API credentials for sending notifications from the dev session.
+- Installed and initialized the gcloud cli: https://cloud.google.com/sdk/docs/install-sdk

 #### Setup Instructions